 Hi athlete!
 Coach Griffin here.

 The training plan is built around your current ability and is designed to take you from where you are to where you want to be with efficiency by using specific workouts that target key Pace & Power levels.
-This plan is most effective when using power on the bike and pace in the pool and on the run, but it can be switched to HR on the bike/run by aiming for the same training zones in each workout.
-That said, power is an important metric and can really help dial your training efficiency in to help you reach the next level.
+This plan is most effective when using Power on the bike and pace in the pool and on the run, but it can be switched to HR on the bike/run and aiming for the same training zones in each workout.
+That said, Power is an important metric and can really help dial your training efficiency in to help you reach the next level.

 Several resource guides are spread throughout the program to help you plan, train, and execute with the right mindset and perspective.
 The weekly focus will help keep you motivated and intentional, while the weekly review will help you build confidence with all the things you're doing well and hone in on the areas you can grow.